 What are the possible benefits of the MitraClip procedure?

 As of July 2017, over 50,000 patients have been treated with the MitraClip device globally.
 In clinical studies in the U.S., more than 1,200 patients have undergone the MitraClip procedure, and over 900 of these patients have been followed for 1 year.

 Clinical data from patients who underwent the MitraClip procedure demonstrate an immediate reduction of mitral regurgitation and a low hospital length of stay of 2.9 days.
-You should experience significant improvement in your symptoms of mitral regurgitation and quality of life soon after your procedure.
+You should experience significant improvement in your quality of life from a reduction in symptoms of mitral regurgitation, such as shortness of breath and tiredness.

 Patients who were studied 1 year after the MitraClip procedure continued to experience improvement in their quality of life and ability to perform day-to-day tasks.
 They also had fewer visits to the hospital for complications due to heart failure.